cobrie23tcd/Market-Capitalization-Ontology/README.md

 MC_j = Σ (P_ij × MC_i)   for all companies i in Co
 ```

+Where:
-Where `MC_i` is `hasMarketCapitalizationValueBillionsUSD` on the Market_Capitalization individual, `P_ij` is `hasProportionInCluster` representing the proportion of company i attributed to cluster j, `Co` is the full set of all Company individuals, and the constraint holds that the sum of `P_ij` per company across all clusters equals 1.0.
+- `MC_i` is `hasMarketCapitalizationValueBillionsUSD` on the Market_Capitalization individual
+- `P_ij` is `hasProportionInCluster` — the proportion of company i attributed to cluster j
+- `Co` is the full set of all Company individuals
+- Constraint: the sum of `P_ij` per company across all clusters equals `1.0`

 **2. Market Capitalisation by Region**